vanandrew/brainextractor/README.md

 brainextractor_render [surfaces_file]
 ```

-If you need to an explanation of the options at any time, simply run the help:
+If you need an explanation of the options at any time, simply run the help:

 ```
 brainextractor --help